sogaiu/janet-ts-mode/README.md

   content is experimental.
 Not sure what if anything I'll keep from it, but currently it has:

-  * Delimiters
-    * Cycle delimiters: `(...)` -> `[...]` -> `{...}` and back to parens
-    * Move right delimiter at point over the next thing to the right - if you're not a structural editor user and have found auto-balanced delimiters (particularly parens) to get in your way, this function might be appealing.
-  * Comment and Long-String Folding
-    * Fold aforementioned forms so they don't take much space
-    * Unfold folded forms so the content can be seen
-    * Toggle the folding of certain forms
-  * Selection Bits
+  * Selection
-    * Select something around point
+    * Select something relevant around point
-    * Expand selection
+    * Expand current selection
-  * Formatting
+  * Formatting Helpers
     * Split across lines, content of selection at opening parens
     * Format pairs within selection to be on own lines
   * Wrapping
     * Wrap something at point in `tracev` call
     * Unwrap a `tracev` call that contains point
+  * Comment and Long-String Folding
+    * Fold aforementioned forms so they don't take much space
+    * Unfold folded forms so the content can be seen
+    * Toggle the folding of certain forms
+  * Delimiters
+    * Cycle delimiters: `(...)` -> `[...]` -> `{...}` and back to parens
+    * Move right delimiter at point over the next thing to the right - if you're not a structural editor user and have found auto-balanced delimiters (particularly parens) to get in your way, this function might be appealing.

   If the file is `require`d, it should add various things to the Janet-TS menu.